 If you wish to exercise your right to an internal review you should contact us within two months of the date of this letter.
 There is no statutory deadline for responding to internal reviews and it will depend upon the complexity of the case.
 However, we aim to conclude all such reviews within 20 working days, and up to 40 working days in exceptional cases.
 We will keep you informed of the progress of any such review.
-If you wish to request an internal review, you should contact information.requests@ofcom.org.uk.
+If you wish to request an internal review, you should contact information.reguests@ofcom.org.uk

 If you are not content with the outcome of the internal review, you have the right to apply directly to the Information Commissioner for a decision.
-The Information Commissioner can be contacted at:
+Further information about this, and the internal review process can be found on the Information Commissioner's Office here.
+Alternatively, the Information Commissioner can be contacted at:

-Information Commissioner's Office

-Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF
+Information Commissioner's Office Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF